 Mosaic branding

 How?
-By creating and arranging a mosaic of inputs and ideas—both organization- and crowd-generated—each tile carefully positioned relative to one another to form a brand mural that people can understand and believe in—and, importantly, care enough about to pay for and tell their friends about.
+By creating and arranging a mosaic of inputs and ideas, both organization- and crowd-generated, each tile carefully positioned relative to one another to form a brand mural that people can understand and believe in—and, importantly, care enough about to pay for and tell their friends about.

 Hone your vision

-With so much information (and noise) out there, it’s more important than ever that you have a clear vision for your enterprise—what it stands for, promises, and delivers—a vision that will help you to arrange and manage the different tiles of your mosaic with intent, help you to make necessary choices, and provide context for the tiles you, or others, place.
+With so much information (and noise) out there, it’s more important than ever that you have a clear vision for your enterprise—what it stands for, promises, and delivers—that will help you to arrange and manage the different tiles of your mosaic with intent, help you to make necessary choices, and provide context for the tiles you, or others, place.
 Distilling this vision to its irreducible core also makes it easier for others to remember it, and pass it on.

 Build for different points of view

 Some constituents will stand back from your mosaic to see the big picture; others will be looking, up close, at individual tiles, at specific aspects of your brand.
-Understand through quantitative and qualitative research—and from feedback in different forms—what the different “ways in” to your enterprise are—and make sure you provide these points of entry and resonance.
+Understand through quantitative and qualitative research—and from feedback in different forms—what the different “ways in” to your enterprise are and make sure you provide these points of entry and resonance.

 Encourage participation